 You are what you “eat” is a saying that is quite popular and very true.
-This article discusses 3 Thrilling Nutrition Choices

-The food choices you decide to consume every day affect your health; how you feel today, tomorrow, and in the future.
+The food nutrition choices you decide to consume every day affect your health; how you feel today, tomorrow, and in the future.
 Good nutrition is an important part of living a healthy lifestyle.

 Nutrition can be defined as a well-balanced diet.
 However, like many things that go hand in hand, nutrition is more effective when it goes along with physical activity.
 In other words, the foundation of good health is physical activity and nutrition.

-Eating healthy means consuming vitamins, healthy fats, carbohydrates, high-quality proteins, minerals foods, and taking water as well.
-Healthy eating also means minimizing consuming alcohol, saturated fats, and processed foods.
+Healthy eating also means minimizing consumption of alcohol, saturated fats, and processed foods.
 By following this simple guideline, you will be in a position to improve and maintain your body’s everyday functions.

 The food choices that you make each day can go a long way toward keeping you healthy.
 Think variety, moderation, and balance.
 The best way to get the most out of your food choices is to make healthy choices most of the time.
 Some of the best choices include:

-~ Lean protein
+Lean protein

-Protein is the building block of life.
+Is the building block of life.
 Without it, we cannot survive.
 Protein is found in every cell in the human body and is the major building block of muscle.
 The benefits of lean protein can be found in many different areas of our health.

 Protein is important for growing children, and protein will help repair our muscles and tissues.
 This will help when losing weight or becoming more fit.